Skip to content

 Tayma is about twenty five minutes from Sur.
 Once parking the car, there are two options to see the area.
 Either go toward the right to see this pool, or go to the left to see some ruins and farms.
 To see what the easy hike is like, check out @lensandscape on YouTube.

-water flows into the wadi pool
+Top view on water flows into the wadi pool.

 Enjoying the wadi at Tayma